Meet The Dogs

 The Main Race Team

 Whoop Whoop!
-These race dogs are sponsored for the 19-20 race season
+Most of these dogs are sponsored for the 19-20 race season

 The Yearling Squad

 Yearlings are dogs between one and two years old.
 They aren’t puppies anymore, but they aren’t quite ready for a competitive Iditarod run either.
-The Yearling squad will train for and race in mid-distance races this season (200 to 400 miles), and join our main team next year.
+The Yearling squad will train for and race in mid-distance races this season (200 to 400 miles), and join The Main Team next year.
 Sponsor a Yearling

 These little gems were born in the Summer of 2019.
 They’ll be considered “puppies” until they are one year old.
 The winter of 19-20 will be their first season in harness.
 Sled runs during this first winter are kept short and easy, with lots of stops for petting, treats and an emphasis on having fun!
 Sponsor a Puppy